sherobbedmyboots/malkoo/Recommendations.md

 - Implement the Sender Policy Framework (SPF) to mitigate spoofed emails by deploying SPF records in DNS and enabling receiver-side verification in mail servers
 - Use e-mail content filtering and web content filtering, scan and block all e-mail attachments containing malicious code or unnecessary file types at the gateway
 ## Malware Defenses
-- Deploy automated tools and countermeasures such as anti-virus, anti-spyware, HIPS, personal firewalls, DLP, and white-listing.
+- Deploy automated tools and countermeasures such as anti-virus, anti-spyware, HIPS, personal firewalls, DLP, and allow-listing.
 - Centralize the management of tools, ensure adequate event logging, and keep signatures and file reputations updated regularly
 - Monitor and limit the use of external devices and configure all systems to automatically scan removable media for malware when inserted, c
 - Disable auto-run functionality on all systems for all types of removable media including USB drives, external hard drives, CDs and DVDs, other external devices and mounted network shares.